Kirk Cousins Player Prop Bets for NFL Week 9 | Minnesota vs. Baltimore 11/7/2021

 Season Stats

-- He also has 75 rushing yards on 11 carries, averaging 10.7 yards per game.
+- He also has 75 rushing yards on 11 carries, averaging 10.7 yards per game on the ground.

-- The Vikings have thrown the ball in 58.7% of their plays from scrimmage this year while running the ball 41.3% of the time.
+- The Vikings have thrown the football in 58.7% of their plays from scrimmage this year while staying on the ground 41.3% of the time.
 This offensive attack ranks 21st in the NFL in points scored.

-- Cousins has thrown 26 passes in the red zone this season, 52.0% of his team's red zone plays.
+- Cousins accounts for 52.0% of his team's red zone plays, with 26 of his 274 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Cousins' matchup with the Ravens.